JorjaFox/website/_posts-old-blog/2010-07-07-marg-stays-jorja-in-talks.md

 ETA: Eric is staying!

-<blockquote>**Question: Any update on the <em>CSI</em> contract negotiations?
+<blockquote>**Question: Any update on the _CSI_ contract negotiations?
 I’m psyched Marg Helgenberger is sticking around but I’m worried about the others. —Luca**

 **Ausiello: THIS JUST IN:** Eric Szmanda (Greg) has inked a new deal as well!
 That leaves George Eads (Nick), Paul Guilfoyle (Jim), and Jorja Fox as the only season 11 question marks.</blockquote>